- Project Director:Oliver Tyler

 - Client:Transport for London

-The newest link in London’s transport network opened to the public yesterday.
+Text description provided by the architects.
+The newest link in London’s transport network will open to the public yesterday.
 The infrastructure was designed by London-based Wilkinson Eyre Architects, and the Emirates Air Line cable car will lift passengers up to 90 metres above theriver Thames as they travel the 1.1km route between the Greenwich Peninsula and the Royal Docks.

 The Royal Docks and Greenwich Peninsula are two of the most active areas of regeneration in London.
 The Emirates Air Line emerged as the preferred solution to provide a pedestrian link across the Thames that would support this regeneration effort.

 Wilkinson Eyre was commissioned, with Expedition Engineering, as architects of the scheme after a design competition.
 The team had to fit the crossing in to a ‘corridor’ with numerous constraints that included a minimum 54-metre clearance for Tall Shipsabove the Thames, constraints in plan and section relating to City Airport, multiple landholdings and existing infrastructure.